 - It is permissible to exclude damage that is covered by the state of Israel.

 - An insurance company requesting to exclude pandemic cover will present a designated disclosure to the insureds regarding the exclusion, in a specific and highlighted manner, in any policy sold until 31 December 2022.

 - An insurance company seeking to include a pandemic exclusion in a specific policy shall submit to the Commissioner details regarding the relevance of the exclusion to the coverage afforded under the policy and an assessment of the economic implications that the company attributes to the exclusion, based on, inter alia, the information available regarding the pandemic at that time.
 In addition, the company will detail the extent of loss that the company is intending to retain and in which instances.
-Companies may submit one overall document relating to all the policies in which an identical exclusion is to be adopted.

 - The declaration page (schedule) will include for the insureds a clarification that the onus to prove that the circumstances specified in the exclusion had materialised (namely that the damage results from a pandemic) attaches to the insurance company that intends to repudiate coverage on this basis.